-Kamakura is lovely coastal city south of Tokyo.
-It’s famous for its many temples, Enoshima Island, and most of all the Great Buddha.
+Kamakura is a scenic coastal city and UNESCO World Heritage south of Tokyo.
+It’s most famous for its many temples, Enoshima Island, and most of all the Great Buddha.
 Quite frankly there are so many wonderful things to so see in Kamakura that it almost feels impossible to skip it.
 But just how to get to Kamakura from Tokyo?
 It’s one of these questions almost every tourist in Japan asks at one point or another.

 How far is Kamakura from Tokyo

-Kamakura is located 50 kilometers south from Tokyo, right at the east end of the Sagami Bay.
+Kamakura is located 50 kilometers south of Tokyo, right at the east end of the Sagami Bay / Tokyo Bay.
 There are multiple train lines and highways connecting the capital with the illustrious coastal town in the Kansai region – most of them passing Yokohama.
 Getting to Kamakura is quite easy, as there are no mountains in between and basically all connections are operated throughout the day.

 Kamakura train station is the center of the town, even though you will notice that most of the tourist attractions are not within walking distance.
-A local train and buses will get you there with ease, though.
+A local train and buses will get tourists to their final destination with ease, though.